immobiliare/Glider/README.md

 ## Network Sniffer

-`NetWatcher` package offers the ability to capture the network traffic of your app (including requests/responses) and redirect them to a specific transport.
+`NetWatcher` package offers the ability to capture your app's network traffic (including requests/responses) and redirect them to a specific transport.
-It's fully integrated with Glider and absolutely simple to use.
+It's fully integrated with Glider and simple to use.

 - [Network Sniffer](./Documentation/NetWatcher.md#network-sniffer)
   - [Introduction](./Documentation/NetWatcher.md#introduction)